hnewbold/hotel_reviews_sentiment_analysis/README.md

 5. [Contributors](#contributors)

 ## Introduction & Project Description
 This project involves analyzing the sentiment of hotel reviews using advanced natural language processing techniques.
 We leverage the BERT model, a large language model, through the Hugging Face Transformers library, and implement the analysis in TensorFlow.
-The project showcases skills in NLP, sentiment analysis, and using state-of-the-art tools for machine learning

 ## Model Structure
 ```python